magentix/magentix.github.io/README.md

 ## Resources

-All necessary resources like js, css or images are copied from the `build/web` directory to the `web` directory.
+All necessary resources like js, css or images are copied from the `build/web` directory in all environment directories (e.g. `web/prod`).

 ## Static files

 The final static HTML files and resources are added or refreshed when the pages are opened in the browser.
-When `/hello.html` is open, the `hello.html` file is automatically generated in the `web` directory.
+When `/hello.html` is open, the `hello.html` file is automatically generated in all environment directories (e.g. `web/prod`).

 ## Crawler